John C. Moss: Invention and career

 This was Moss' eureka! moment, although there were still problems to be resolved.
 Realizing the value of his invention, he and Mary moved in 1863 to New Jersey and then to New York City with dreams of making their fortune.

 According to Benson J. Lossing "His wife stood by him with willing hands and an unswerving faith, while all his relatives tried to persuade him to abandon his hopeless and impoverishing quest."

 It was Mary who persisted in repeating an experiment one night after Moss gave up and fell into bed with exhaustion.
 "Had not that experiment succeeded," Moss wrote Lossing, "the Moss process might never had been heard of."

 In 1875, Scientific American described what happened to Moss and his wife for the next eight years: "There are some inventions which, though of great value, are slow in winning their way to public favor.
 This proved to be one of them.
 There existed in the minds of many publishers a strong prejudice against process engraving because several processes had been introduced, of which they had made trial with very unsatisfactory results.
 Time was required to prove that Moss' process was not like the others.

-Perhaps an even greater obstacle arose from the opposition of wood engravers and the reluctance of artists to change their style of drawing to fit this new art.
-The wood engravers feared—quite rightly, as it turned out—that Moss' invention would decimate their profession.
-The artists did not favor Moss because they were accustomed to sketching their drawings quickly with pencil and brush, leaving the finished work to be done by the slow and tedious toil of the wood engraver.
-Moss' process required that they spend enough time to complete their drawings, which would then be photographed.

-In the face of active opposition by wood engravers and the yawning indifference of publishers, Moss and his wife struggled in their home-workshop under penurious circumstances for eight years, attracting few clients, until they finally found several backers willing to invest in a new company devoted to photo-engraving.

 Commercialization

 Advertisement by the Moss Photo-Engraving Company.
 Courtesy of the Library of Congress.

 Advertisement by the Moss Photo-Engraving Company.
 Courtesy of the Library of Congress.

-Moss publicity flyer c.
-1885.
-Courtesy of the Smithsonian Institution.